Early Career Network

 Resources for Early Career Professionals

-Ahead of the Inaugural ASPA Conference (2021) the ECN crowd sources and produced a Field Guide for Early Career Professionals.
-The #PAfieldguide provided must-read/watch information on the conference themes.
+Ahead of the ASPA Conference 2022 the ECN have again crowd sourced and produced a Field Guide for Early Career Professionals.
+The #ASPA2022 field guide provides must-read information on the conference themes.

 Physical Activity Debate